|Missing In Action (MIA)||Prisoners Of War (POW)||Unexploded Ordnance (UXO)|

 USAF Serial Number Search Results - B-25C Mitchell 41-12996

 P/O Wilson's Casualty File (NAA: A705, 163/178/475)

 American Battle Monuments Commission (ABMC) - Raymond T. Petersen

-FindAGrave - Maj Raymond T Petersen (obituary)
+FindAGrave - Maj Raymond T Petersen (obituary, tablets of the missing)

 CWGC - Robert Murray Wilson

 FindAGrave - Pilot Officer Robert Murray Wilson (Lae Memorial)